maxlindmark/perch-growth/README.md

-# Materials for "Non-linear growth-temperature relationship leads to opposite response to warming in cold versus warm populations"
+# Materials for "Stronger effects of temperature on growth in cool than in warm populations could be due to lack of local adaptation"

 This repo contains data and R code for collating and analyzing time series of back calculated length-at-age data on perch along a latitudinal and thermal gradient in the Baltic Sea (from database KUL: https://www.slu.se/institutioner/akvatiska-resurser/databaser/kul/ and SLU).
 With [Anna Gårdmark](https://internt.slu.se/en/cv-originals/anna-gardmark/) and [Jan Ohlberger](http://janohlberger.com/Homepage/).